Becoming an HVAC Project Manager: Steps & Certification

 Ferris State University

-Ferris State University offers an online bachelor of science program in HVAC/R engineering technology and energy management.
-This project-focused program offers much more than traditional diploma or certificate programs, focusing on turning out experts in HVAC design, retrofitting, testing, controls, and other such skills.
+Ferris State University offers an online bachelor of science program in HVAC-R engineering technology and energy management.
+This project-focused program offers much more than traditional diploma or certificate programs, focusing on producing experts in HVAC design, retrofitting, testing, controls, and other related skills.

 The program also includes a seven-day summer residency for labs.
-Students enrolled in this program will also be required to complete a summer internship.
+Students enrolled in this program must also complete a summer internship.
 Only associate degree holders will be eligible to apply for this program.

-Comprising 124 credits, the program includes courses such as control theory and application; HVAC systems design using business information modeling (BIM); HVAC hydronic systems selection and design; load analysis and energy modeling; direct digital control; and contracting issues in HVAC/R, among others.
+The program, which comprises 124 credits, includes courses such as control theory and application, HVAC systems design using business information modeling (BIM), HVAC hydronic systems selection and design, load analysis and energy modeling, direct digital control, and contracting issues in HVAC-R.

 • Location: Big Rapids, MI